FrustratedGameDev/txts/slides/proj1c/001_Slides.md

 * GitHub milestones are used to track at least some progress

 #Issue Labels
+0. Determine if relevant
+1. Relevant Paper
+2. Summarize
+3. Adds Dimension
+4. Dimesion added to grid

 * In our github repo we used a set of tags to identify what stage we were in for the literature review as it relates to that paper.

 <img align=center src="../img/issuelabels.png">

+# Grid Iterations
+Talk about the progression of the grid here.

+# Dimensions Defined
+Talk about dimensions here

+# Discussion
+Put content from Discussion section in paper here

+Will likely want to replace our following progress report with more interesting content from the paper.
+Will want to consider how much time we have to present.

 # Milestones